F.a.q.

 What work support do the studios offer?

 There are three live/work studios in close proximity to the residency headquarters.
 Upon request, artists can access fold-up worktables, easels, additional task lighting, hand tools, and common power tools.
 Each studio has at least one working wall and some built in storage.
 We are not a medium-specific residency but please be aware of our limitations.
 Past artists-in-residence work in painting, drawing, photography, film, performance art, fibre art, sculpture, site-specific and responsive art, environmental art, and socially-engaged art.
-We also accept applications from writers (independently-funded residency only for 2024).
 Visit artists to view past artists-in-residence.

 Is there a printing press available?